What is osteochondritis dissecans of the knee?

 How is it diagnosed?

-Your healthcare provider will ask about your symptoms, review your medical history, and examine your knee.
-Tests you may have include:
+Your healthcare provider will examine you and ask about your symptoms, activities, and medical history.
+Tests may include:

-- magnetic resonance imaging (MRI), which uses a powerful magnetic field and radio waves to take pictures from different angles to show thin cross sections of the body
+- MRI, which uses a strong magnetic field and radio waves to show detailed pictures of the knee

 How is it treated?

-You will need to rest your knee and avoid sports and activities that cause pain until the symptoms are gone.
-To lessen swelling and pain in the first day or two, your healthcare provider will probably tell you to:
+You will need to rest your knee and avoid activities that cause pain until the symptoms are gone.
+This may take several weeks.

 How can I take care of myself?

-How can I prevent bone chips in the knee?
+How can I help prevent bone chips in the knee?

 Bone chips are usually caused by injuries to the knee that are not easily prevented.